aws-samples/eks-blueprints-for-terraform-workshop/content/020_setup/aws_event/index.en.md

 ---
-title: 'At an AWS event'
+title: "At an AWS event"
 chapter: false
 weight: 10
 ---